viamrobotics/docs/docs/getting-started/_index.md

 Robots can be small and simple or very complex.
 An IOT sensor is a robot.
 But a robot can also consist of multiple computers, with many components, acting as one unit.
+Each computer that runs `viam-server` in a robot is called a part.

 ![Robot components](img/robot-components.png)